Trapper Keeper (South Park): Plot

 While this is happening, Stan, Kyle and Kenny accompany their robotic companion to Cartman's house to convince his mother to help them, but she goes off with Bill Cosby to have sex.
 Meanwhile, Cartman's Trapper Keeper integrates itself into Cartman's computer and most of his belongings, and then absorbs Cartman himself.
 Cartman is transformed into a giant, cybernetic blobby monster that retains most of Cartman's features, similar in style and execution to the movie Akira.
 It kills Kenny and destroys the house, and sets off to Cheyenne Mountain to absorb the secret military base's computer.
 Bill Cosby warns that if the Trapper Keeper assimilates with the supercomputer at Cheyenne Mountain, it will become unstoppable.

 Kyle sneaks into the huge Cartman-Trapper Keeper hybrid through a ventilation pipe; but before he can disable it, the Trapper Keeper incapacitates him.
 O'Donnell appears in front of the Trapper Keeper and yells at it for blocking the road.
 The Trapper Keeper then absorbs her, but fusing with her ultimately makes the behemoth sick.
-Kyle is freed and disconnects the Trapper Keeper's CPU, causing it to lose power and release Cartman as it collapses.
+Kyle is freed and disconnects the Trapper Keeper's CPU, causing it to lose power and release Cartman and a now deceased O'Donnell as it collapses.
 The destruction of the Trapper Keeper causes Bill Cosby to disappear, and Stan tells Cartman to thank Kyle, who just saved his life.
 Cartman starts to address Kyle, but gets no farther than saying his name before the end credits cut him off.